Instagram Stories are a massively popular feature amongst the majority of the platform’s users.

 Alternatively, if you are viewing Stories through your phone, you can swipe left to proceed to the next account’s Stories or swipe right to go to the previous one.

 How to Pause an Instagram Story?

-Instagram Stories go by really quickly, especially when certain people add too much text or talk really fast, which makes it difficult to take in all the information before the Story ends.
+Instagram Stories go by quickly, especially when certain people add too much text or talk fast, making it difficult to take in all the information before the Story ends.
 But don’t worry!
 You’re in luck because there’s a way by which you can pause a Story so that you can view it at leisure.

 How to React to an Instagram Story?

-Another type of interaction unique to stories is a “poll” where you can tap on either of the two options presented to a question for registering your answer as per your opinions/preferences (akin to “voting”).
+Another type of interaction unique to stories is a “poll” where you can tap on either of the two options presented to a question to register your answer as per your opinions/preferences (akin to “voting”).
 The picture above features a poll incorporated by the account holder.

 For now, we will give you a rundown of how you can send a direct message in response to a story:

 Step 1: At the bottom of the screen, tap or click on the Send Message icon.